jqb/confy/docs/index.rst

 This is just basic and really simple example.
-Clean loading is not the thing confy does for you.
+Clean loading is not the only thing "confy" does for you.

 Installation